Age of Reptiles (comics): The Hunt

 After a mother Allosaurus is killed by a pack of Ceratosaurus, they begin to chase her son.
 Eventually, the son grows up and takes his revenge.

 The story begins with a young Allosaurus catching a lizard.
 The Allosaurus and his mother have a den located underneath an overhanging rock outcropping.
 However, they are soon attacked by a pack of Ceratosaurus; the young Allosaurus flees as its mother takes on, but is ultimately overwhelmed and killed by, the rival carnivores.
 Months go by, and the young Allosaurus is older, now a juvenile, but is still being hunted by the Ceratosaurus pack.
 The Allosaurus is chased all the way back to the scene of its mother's death, where he lures the Ceratosaurus pack under the outcropping.
 The outcropping collapses, seeming to bury all five of the pursuing predators under the rubble.
 However, they turn out only to be delayed by the rockslide.

-The pack of Ceratosaurus goes looking for food come across the remains of a dead sauropod.
-As they begin to feed the young Allosaurus, which had eaten his way inside the carcass and taken shelter there, flees the scene.
+The pack of Ceratosaurus goes looking for food come across the remains of a dead Brachiosaurus.
+As they begin to feed, the young Allosaurus, which had eaten his way inside the carcass and taken shelter there, flees the scene.
 Exhausted after fleeing, the Allosaurus lays down to rest near a grouping of boulders and rocks, seemingly on the verge of death.
 A group of Compsognathus, looking for a free meal, approach; one of them goes so far as to bite the Allosaurus’ tongue.
 This does not go well for the small scavenger, as the Allosaurus promptly devours it, as well as a second Compsognathus, before heading up into the rocks to find a better place to rest.
 The Allosaurus awakes to find himself surrounded by the Ceratosaurus pack, which had tracked it down; however, an earthquake causes the entire rock formation to collapse.
 The Allosaurus recovers from the fall first, and tries to escape the cavern he fell into; however, he soon discovers the exit is the edge of another cliff.
 The Ceratosaurus pack, however, has caught up and promptly attacks again, knocking all of them over the edge and into a river leading to a waterfall.